Justinzhuo/SEBC/README.md

 This repository contains materials for Cloudera's Services Enablement Boot Camp and Cloudera FCE's internal boot camp.

-If you've received this repo as a ZIP filei attachment, use the instructions in the email to create your class repo.
+If you've received this repo as a ZIP file attachment, use the instructions in the email to create your class repo.
 You can make your GitHub repo Private if you wish, but it is not a free option.
 For that reason, most students choose to make their GitHub repository